gardenjs/docs/src/routes/(documentation)/docs/get-started/examples/examples.md

 An "example" - other tools call this "story" - refers to a single state or variation of an UI component that you want to showcase.
 "Examples" are used to document and demonstrate how a component looks and behaves in different scenarios or states.
 Each "example" represents a specific use case or variant of the component.
 "Examples" are created somewhere in the source directory or directly next to the component itself in the **D**escription **A**nd **S**pecification file ***.das.js**.

+To make your components interactive and testable with different property values, you can also add <a href="/docs/get-started/params">params</a> to create UI controls in the Gardenjs panel.

 ## Create the description and specification file

 Create a file ***.das.js** for each component you want to display in Gardenjs.
 Name them like the components themselves and save each one next to the corresponding component.
 These files look like this: